memunyawiri/CV/README.md

 #### Analytical

-From my time studying, to my last role, I have always taken an analytical approach to building strategy, creating & testing and have always considered the range of relevant factors before taking next steps.
+From my time studying to my last role, I have always taken an analytical approach to building strategy, creating & testing and have always considered the range of relevant factors before taking next steps.

 **An example of my Analytical skills within a professional environment:**